tyconsulting/blog.tyang.github.io/_posts/2015-09-16-opsmgr-self-maintenance-management-pack-2-5-0-0.md

 Please do not leave both discoveries enabled at the same time as it will cause config-churn in your OpsMgr environment.
 <h5>Monitor: OpsMgr 2012 Self Maintenance All Management Servers Patch List Consistency Consecutive Samples Monitor</h5>
-This consecutive sample monitor is targeting the “All Management Servers Resource Pool” and it is configured to run every 2 hours (7200 seconds) by default.
+This consecutive sample monitor is targeting the "All Management Servers Resource Pool" and it is configured to run every 2 hours (7200 seconds) by default.
 It executes a PowerShell script which uses WinRM to remotely connect to each management server and checks if all the management servers are on the same UR patch level.

 In order to utilise this monitor, WinRM must be enabled and configured to accept connections from other management servers.
-The quickest way to do so is to run “Winrm QuickConfig” on these servers.
+The quickest way to do so is to run "Winrm QuickConfig" on these servers.
 The account that is running the script in the monitor must also have OS administrator privilege on all management servers (by default, it is running under the management server’s default action account).
 If the default action account does not have Windows OS administrator privilege on all management servers, a Run-As profile can be configured for this monitor:

 <a href="http://blog.tyang.org/wp-content/uploads/2015/09/SNAGHTML53a46a.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="SNAGHTML53a46a" src="http://blog.tyang.org/wp-content/uploads/2015/09/SNAGHTML53a46a_thumb.png" alt="SNAGHTML53a46a" width="671" height="423" border="0" /></a>